Independence Day (Armenia): Independence Day military parade

 The military parade was held in Yerevan, on Republic Square, in selected years from 1996 to 2016, as part of the Independence Day anniversary celebrations.

 The parade was accompanied by the performance of the national anthem, a ceremonial raising of the national flag, and official addresses delivered by members of the country's highest leadership.

-It was attended by units of the Armed Forces of Armenia, including the ground forces, air force, Border Troops, as well as cadets from military academies.
+It was attended by units of the Armed Forces of Armenia, including the ground forces, air force, border troops, as well as cadets from military academies.
 Accompanied by a military orchestra, they marched in front of the podium, where the president, prime minister, parliamentary representatives, and foreign dignitaries were present.

-The parade featured displays of modern military equipment, including armored personnel carriers, artillery mounts, anti-aircraft warfare, and Unmanned aerial vehicles.
+The parade featured displays of modern military equipment, including armored personnel carriers, artillery mounts, anti-aircraft warfare, and unmanned aerial vehicles.

+The 5th anniversary parade in 1996 It coincided with the 1996 Armenian presidential election, which would take place the day after.
+The opposition charged President Levon Ter-Petrosyan, who was in attendance, with putting on a show of force to his opposition and particularly supporters of his opponent Vazgen Manukyan.
+The 2006 parade marked the first time a parade speech was given by the President of Armenia.
+In 2011, a group representing the Russian Army's 102nd Military Base in Armenia took part in the parade alongside Armenian troops for the first time.

+The 25th anniversary parade in 2016 was the biggest celebration in Armenia's history.
+Among the new participants were students of Small Mher School and the youth wing of the Yerkrapah.The parade also saw the introduction of the posting of the Flag of Armenia, the flag of the Ministry of Defence, and the flag of King Ashot II the Iron before the parade proceedings by a flag-bearing group was headed by Major-General Ishkhan Matosyan.
+Also before the start of the military parade, was the head of the military clergy, Bishop Vrtanes Abrahamyan, reading the "Lord's Prayer".

 Diaspora celebrations

 Independence day celebrations are also held in diaspora countries such as Russia, Lebanon and the United States.
 In the United States specifically, Armenian-American youth organizations hold rallies and cultural programs on this day.
 The Armenian Independence Day Festival in Los Angeles's Little Armenia was established in 1998, attracting around 5,000 spectators on Independence Day.
 In 2019, Prime Minister Pashinyan visited the city during the Independence Day celebrations, the first visit of its kind.
 On the holiday in 2020, the personal star of singer Arman Hovhannisyan was installed on the Walk of Fame in Las Vegas.
 That same year in Lebanon, Aram I (head of the Catholicosate of the Great House of Cilicia) led the Divine Liturgy and ceremonial flag blessing in Antelias.
 Also on the holiday in 2020, the Mayor of Washington, D.C., Muriel Bowser proclaimed September the 21st as "Armenian Independence Day" in the United States capital city.